The Putney School

 The Putney School is an independent high school in Putney, Vermont.
 The school was founded in 1935 by Carmelita Hinton on the principles of the Progressive education movement and the teachings of its principal exponent, John Dewey.
-It is a co-educational, college-preparatory boarding school, with a day-student component, 12 mi outside Brattleboro, Vermont.
-Danny O'Brien became head of school in 2022.
-The school enrolls approximately 225 students on a 500 acre hilltop campus with classrooms, dormitories, and a dairy farm on which its students work before graduating.
+It is a co-educational, college-preparatory boarding school, with a day-student component.
+Putney is 12 mi outside Brattleboro, Vermont, on a 500-acre hilltop campus with classrooms, dormitories, and a dairy farm where students are expected to work.
+It enrolls about 200 students.
+Danny O'Brien is the head of school.

-Based on its founder's principles, the school continues to emphasize academics, a work program, the arts, and physical activity.
-Its curriculum is intended to teach the value of labor, art, community, ethics, and scholarship for individual growth.

 Campus

 Animated panorama from the center of the quadrangle on the Putney campus.

 The original buildings on Putney's campus were overhauled or constructed by Putney work camp attendees, students, and faculty in 1935.
 The Currier Center is a departure from Putney's customary white, colonial-style architecture, instead using stone and concrete walls in an angular design.
 It is used for dance, music, movie-making and visual-art presentations.
 The Field House, which opened in October 2009, was designed as a "net zero-energy building".

-There are ten active dormitories on campus: Huseby, New Boys, Leonard's Keep (Keep), Noyes, White Cottage, John Rogers (JR), Hepper, Gund, Gray House, and Heights.
+There are ten active dormitories on campus.
 A few faculty members live in each.

 Academic program

 Then-Director Brian Morgan addresses the graduating Class of 2004.

 In 1995, The Boston Globe described Putney as combining "a New England work ethic and a strong academic program."
 It is a member of the Independent Curriculum Group and in 2009 received a 10-year accreditation review by the New England Association of Schools and Colleges.

+Of his time at the school in the 1950s, the essayist Eliot Weinberger said, "the kids were mainly the children of hardcore old lefties, classical musicians, folk singers, writers and academics."

+Farm work

+According to Jean Strouse, Putney's farm is "more utopia than school" and seeks to teach "moral values through practical experience and hard physical work".
+Girls and boys work together on the farm.

 Tuition

-Tuition for the 2023-24 academic year is $74,500 for boarding students and $45,400 for day students.
+Tuition for the 2023-24 academic year was $74,500 for boarding students and $45,400 for day students.

-Notable alumni and faculty

-Alumni

-According to The Putney School 2008 Alumni Directory, alumni of The Putney School include (graduation date shown, where applicable):